Denise Frossard

 Denise Frossard Loschi (Carangola, October 6, 1950) is a judge and politician from Brazil.
 She studied law and served as a magistrate in Rio de Janeiro.
 She has been a law professor at the Getúlio Vargas Foundation.
 When she retired she started working for Transparency International.

+Career

+Frossard was born in Carangola, Minas Gerais.
+Her parents, José de Araújo Loschi and Maria de Lourdes Gomes Frossard, were from the Zona da Mata region in the state of Minas Gerais.
+Her paternal grandfather, Oreste Loschi, was an Italian immigrant born into a farming family in the commune of Carpi (province of Modena).
+On her maternal side, Denise is also descended from French-speaking Swiss who first settled in Nova Friburgo.
+She graduated in Law from the Pontifical Catholic University of Rio de Janeiro (PUC-RJ) in 1976, and worked as a lawyer from 1977 to 1984 and as a judge in the State of Rio de Janeiro from 1984 to 1998.

-She was the trial judge who on May 14, 1993, convicted 14 notorious racketeers who control the lucrative Jogo do Bicho (the “animal game” – an illegal but popular numbers gamble) in Rio de Janeiro.
+She was the trial judge who on May 14, 1993, convicted 14 racketeers who control the lucrative Jogo do Bicho (the “animal game” – an illegal but popular numbers gamble) in Rio de Janeiro.
 The so-called bicheiros were a notorious source of corruption of police officers, politicians, part of the media and even social organisations such as the samba schools, that organise Rio's world-famous Carnival parades, a huge source of tourist income to both the city and the state).
 Frossard sentenced them to six years' imprisonment.
 The sentence recognized the existence of a mafia-type organization in Brazil for the first time.
 Editorial pages of Brazilian newspapers praised Frossard's courage to take on the illegal lottery bosses.